marcusm117/mctk/docs/index.rst

 ..
-Model Checking Toolkit (MCTK) documentation master file, created by sphinx-quickstart on Fri May 12 13:44:11 2023.
+Model Checking Toolkit (MCTK) documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.